 After you remove the strainer (you might want a pair of rubber gloves for this) you will typically find a mixture of gunk (usually hair and soap scum) underneath it.
 For most people this is the really unpleasant part, remove any hair or debris that is lodged in the drain opening.
 Clean in and around the drain opening using warm, soapy water and a sponge.

-If desired, you can also mix in some disinfectant with the water to create a cleansing mix.
+If desired, you can also mix in some disinfectant with water to create a cleansing mix.
 If you notice that there is also soap scum and hair coating the drainpipe, pull out as much as you can.
 It may be helpful to use a plastic drain cleaning tool (an old toothbrush will work too) or something that has bristles to remove gunk from the drainpipe.
 You can also try using a small foam paint roller head (if it fits the pipe opening) to clean.
 Soak the roller in soapy water first, then twist it around in the drainpipe to loosen and remove any debris.
 You may have to rinse the roller off several times before you get the drain completely clean.

 Disinfecting the Drain

 You can disinfect the shower drain using some common household materials, such as baking soda and white vinegar.
-First, pour one cup of the baking soda followed by one cup of white vinegar down the drain.
+First, pour one cup of baking soda followed by one cup of white vinegar down the drain.
 Cover the drain and allow the mixture to fizzle inside of the pipes for a few minutes.
 Once the fizzle starts to subside, rinse the drain with hot water.
 You may have to repeat this process a few times to completely disinfect the drain and eliminate the smell.

 Related Topic: Why There's a Sulfur Smell Coming from Your Drain

-Still Have a Bad Smell?
+Still, Have a Bad Smell?

 A shower at the end of a long day is one of life’s simple pleasures.
-However, if every time you step into the shower you are greeted by an unpleasant odour your joy can be quickly replaced with frustration.
+However, if every time you step into the shower you are greeted by an unpleasant odor your joy can be quickly replaced with frustration.

-If you’ve tried these tips and are still experiencing an odour coming from your shower drain, it may be caused by a more complex problem, like a leaky pipe or blocked plumbing vent.
-In this case, it is important to contact a professional to resolve the issue and to avoid any further damage.
+If you’ve tried these tips and are still experiencing an odor coming from your shower drain, it may be caused by a more complex problem, like a leaky pipe or blocked plumbing vent.
+In this case, it is important to contact a professional to resolve the issue and avoid any further damage.